dyegoe/aws-shortcuts/README.md

 # aws-shortcuts

-A tool to simply some AWS CLI daily jobs
+A Python script using Boto3 to make searching resources easier on AWS